 Spot typos and missing words

 After you’ve re-read your work for the twentieth time it can be easy to miss things.
 By reading out loud, reading what is there as opposed to what you *think* is there, you should be able to spot those typos and missing words.

 Learn by reading other people’s work out loud

-You get to know what works – and what doesn’t.
-You get a sense of how sentence structure, word choice, pace and rhythm all work together to (hopefully) create an effective story.
+So you know the benefit of reading your own work – but what about reading other people’s?
+You get to know what works and what doesn’t.
+You get a sense of how an author structures their work to create an effective story.
 It’s a learning experience, just like when you were a kid.
-And if you’re like me and you tend to skim read, you’ll pick up details you might otherwise miss which just enhances the experience.
-It’s especially worth it with poetry, because it really is designed to be read out loud, to dance on the tongue and play on the lips.
+And if you tend to skim read normally (guilty as charged), you’ll pick up details you might otherwise miss.
+Just maybe skip reading Fifty Shades on your morning train commute.